CrazyEntheos/entheos-ui/README.md

 # Functionalities Expected

-1. Login
-2. CRUD operations
+1. CRUD operations
     Get Products list
     Get details for individual/selected product
-    Add Product to the cart
+2. Add multiple Products from different catagories to the cart
 3. Check out

 # How to get this environment configured